whilenull/7777-support/README.md

 You can also delete everything manually by deleting the `port7777` CloudFormation stack in the AWS console.
 To find it, [open the CloudFormation console and search for port7777](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=port7777&filteringStatus=active&viewNested=true&hideStacks=false) (make sure to select the correct region), then delete it.

 Note: your databases will _not_ be deleted.
 Only what 7777 used to create the tunnel is deleted.
 Just to be clear one last time: your database is safe.

+## Troubleshooting

+> Conflicts with other tools deleting changes made by 7777.

+Some tools, like Terraform, can sometimes overwrite changes made by 7777.
+For example, they could remove from your database the security group that 7777 adds.
+In case that happens, this is very hard to detect and fix these issues because 7777 uses CloudFormation, which itself does not fix changes made externally to the CloudFormation stack.

+One workaround is to run `7777 uninstall` and `7777` again.